 Early initiation of breast feeding decreased the risk of preterm neonatal death by 59% (AHR=0.41: 95% CI (0.28, 0.59)) (p<0.001).
 This finding was supported by the previous study finding in northwest Ethiopia(38).
 From the scientific evidences; the initiation of breast feeding/milk might provide protection against various diseases.
 Breast milk contains antibacterial, immunologic and other factors that can enhance bactericidal enzymes, complements and macrophages(39).

-Gestational age was found a predictor of preterm neonatal mortality he risk of death for preterm neonates who 28 -32 week at time of admission was 44 between 32-37 weeks .
-This finding was supported by study conducted in Ethiopia Jimma University specialized hospital(20),University of Gondar specialized Hospital(23),Mizan tepi (36) and studies conducted in Iran Fatimiah Hospital(34) ,Uganda Tertiary Hospital(40) .This may be due to immaturity different organ system of the body which leads them to inability to resist external environment
+Gestational age was found to be a predictor of preterm neonatal mortality.
+The risk of death for preterm neonates who had gestational age of 28 -32 weeks at time of admission was 44% more compare to preterm neonates who had gestational age between 32-37 weeks at admission (AHR=1.44: 95% CI (1.02, 2.03) (P<0.05).
+This finding was supported by study conducted in Ethiopia Jimma University specialized hospital(20),University of Gondar specialized Hospital(23),Mizan tepi Hospital(36) and studies conducted in Iran Fatimiah Hospital(34) ,Uganda Tertiary Hospital(40) .This may be due to immaturity different organ system of the body which leads them to inability to resist external environment

 Preterm neonates diagnosed with early neonatal sepsis during admission had 37% increased hazard rate compared to those preterm neonates with no early preterm neonatal sepsis (AHR=1.37(95% CI: 1.03, 1.83)) (p<0.05).
-This finding was supported by the studies conducted in Ethiopia University of Gonder specialized Hospital(31), Mizan Tepi specialized hospital(36), Jimma specialized hospital (20), Felegehiwot specialized hospital and Iran Fetemiah Hospital (34).
+This finding was supported by the various studies conducted in Ethiopia including University of Gonder specialized Hospital(31), Mizan Tepi specialized hospital(36), Jimma specialized hospital (20), Felegehiwot specialized hospital and Iran Fetemiah Hospital (34).
 Preterm neonates born with immaturity of body self-defense mechanisms and other procedure related factors can also contribute for the existences of those differences might have its own contribution.

 Recent multiple pregnancy increased the risk of death for preterm neonates by about two times compare to singleton pregnancy (AHR: 1.82(1.35, 2.46)) (p<0.01).
 This finding was supported with the study conducted in Iran(34) and contradicts with the study conducted in Uganda(40)